Client Money

 • the FCA’s diversification requirements;

-• clients’ anticipated liquidity requirements;
+• clients’ anticipated liquidity requirements; and

-• and a matrix of board-approved risk appetites.
+• a matrix of board-approved risk appetites.

 Clients might want to manage the amount of cash held with Transact so that, if a bank fails, their loss would be protected in full by the Financial Services Compensation Scheme (FSCS).
 FSCS compensation is limited to £85,000 per person per bank, either directly held by the client or on their behalf through an investment service such as Transact.
 Therefore, to cover the “worst case scenario” of a bank failing, a client would have to consider the highest percentage of client money held with an individual bank and “gross that up to 100%” using the following formula: